Updated: September 7, 2016

 - If booking an apartment or family run B&B through a site (e.g. Venere) don’t assume that the same apartment will be payable using a credit card.
 Confusing I know.
 The initial credit card is used to reserve the room with Venere, but when you arrive (and need to pay) the owner might only accept cash.

-Here are direct links to the most popular destinations:
+Here are direct links for some of the most popular destinations in 2017:

 Hotels in Europe

 - Hotels in London

 - Hotels in Paris

 - Hotels in Dublin

 - Hotels in Venice

 - Hotels in Florence

 - Hotels in Ibiza

 - Hotels in Santorini